operating-function/pallas/README.md

     - VMs and spawned processes are identified by one or more cryptographic keys.
 The networking protocol is stateless and guarantees at-least-once-delivery.
 The runtime implements the protocol, allowing transport details to evolve without breaking internal software.

 - **Formally specified system calls**
     - Software breaks at boundaries, so syscalls are specified as pure functions and their spec is designed to be frozen.
-Runtimes are responsible for matching (_TODO: enforcing semantics?_)
+Runtimes are responsible for matching... (_TODO: enforcing semantics?_)

 - **Extensible language platform**
     - Metaprogramming capabilities include hot reload, zero-overhead virtualization, macro-based type systems, all the way up to custom compilers.